hseeberger/eventsourced/README.md

     --package counter-nats
 ```

-Notice that you can change the configuration either by changing the `defaul.yaml` file at `examples/counter-nats/config` or by overriding the configuration settings with environment variables, e.g. `APP__COUNTER__EVT_COUNT=42`:
+Notice that you can change the configuration either by changing the `defaul.toml` file at `examples/counter-nats/config` or by overriding the configuration settings with environment variables, e.g. `APP__COUNTER__EVT_COUNT=42`:

 ```
 RUST_LOG=info \